Rupee Stable Against Dollar In Interbank - UrduPoint

 Rupee Stable Against Dollar In Interbank

-However according to Forex Association of Pakistan the buying and selling rates of dollar in open market were recorded at Rs 154.4 and Rs155.
+However according to Forex Association of Pakistan the buying and selling rates of dollar in open market were recorded at Rs 154.45 and Rs155.05.

 Exchange rate of UAE Dirham and Saudi Riyal remained stable at Rs 42.19 and Rs 41.32 respectively.